How to Lay Turf Perfectly

-Remove any existing turf or weeds that may be there as well by using a Sprayer with Glyphosate (Roundup) no less than 14 days before laying down your new grass seed.
+Remove any existing turf or weeds that may be there as well by using a Sprayer with Glyphosate (Roundup) no less than 14 days before laying down your new lawn.

-Next prepare the soil by tilling for at least 10cm deep – this is important because without good drainage water could become trapped in low lying areas making it difficult for plants such as mosses and lichens to grow successfully.
+Next prepare the soil by tilling for at least 10cm deep – this is important because without good drainage water could become trapped in low lying areas.

 It is important to make sure that there are no rocks or other debris in the area where you will be laying new turf.